dblicken/CourseSyllabus/README.md

 permalink: /
 ---

-# PR Pubs :: Summer 2016
+# Test :: Fall 2016
-This is the course resource site for [Test], a course at the University of <>, taught in the <> department.
+This is the course resource site for [Test], a course at the University of <x>, taught in the <y> department.

 **Instructor**